 "I'll guide you to the training grounds when you're ready.
 I want you to regain all of your strength before your first assignment."

-Melissa dreaded the last words that left Clare's mouth.
+Melissa dreaded the last words that left Claire's mouth.
 She tried thinking of an escape strategy that would spare the lives of the Highwind people, but she knew she was teetering on the edge of a delicate balance.
 She felt no glee in this arrangement.

-Clare suddenly turned back to her charge with one last afterthought.
+Claire suddenly turned back to her charge with one last afterthought.
 Stepping back toward Melissa's side, she spoke in a carefree tone.

 "Ah, and one last thing, Melissa.
 It's a simple rule, but it's the most important one you need to follow from now on."